 Always try to brush in the direction of the hair.
 If your cat doesn’t like to be brushed, start with an oven glove; this will get them used to the stroking motion.
 Then move onto a grooming mitt and then on to a brush.
 Start brushing with gentle strokes.
 You could begin by stroking them with the back of the brush as this will help your cat to trust the brush and not see it as a threat.
 If your cat isn’t happy, try brushing them on a small table as it’s more difficult for them to run away.
 Or you could get a friend or family member to gently restrain your cat whilst giving them attention.
 Don't groom your cat around other pets as they feel exposed when on their backs.
 Make sure to know your cat has had enough.
 If you force them they will resent grooming.
 Reward your cat with a treat once you are finished.
 If they associate grooming with treats it will help them become happier with grooming.

-*Limits of the level of cover offered by each plan are outlined on the table opposite.
+*Limits of the level of cover offered by each plan are outlined on the table on the Pet Insurance page.

 **Limits of the level of cover offered by the plan are outlined on the table on the Gun Dog page.